 The album closes with Keeping The Mystery alive, which really bursts in like a Bros track.
 It’s upbeat, louder, and heavier than most of the other tracks on this album.
 Soultana put another great performance in, as does Simon, who uses this song to show off his vocal diversity well.
 Why this wasn’t a single, I don’t know, it’s a fantastic track.

 Over all, this album is a great example of mid-80s pop rock, but at times, I find that Simon Climie’s vocals are a little bit too soft and soulful here for some of the tracks, resulting in songs that just miss the mark slightly.
 Whilst there’s no duff track here, and Simon’s vocals are great, he just feels a bit mis-matched to this sound.

-Backing singers Soultana and keyboardist Rob Fisher put in a great performance through-out and this helps the songs.
+Backing singers Soultana and keyboardist the late Rob Fisher put in a great performance through-out and this helps the songs.